-We all look for customer reviews when we have to make a big purchase such as a mobile phone or even a skin care product.
-In fact, close to 75% of consumers read online reviews of a business to find more about them.
+We all look for customer reviews when we have to make a big purchase, such as a mobile phone or even a skin care product.
+In fact, close to 75% of consumers read online reviews of a business to find more about it.

 That’s where review syndication comes in.

-In this blog, we’ll break down what review syndication is, explore its pros and cons, and discuss why direct review management might be a smarter, more sustainable alternative for your company’s reputation.
+In this blog, we’ll break down what review syndication is, explore its pros and cons, and discuss why comprehensive review management might be a smarter, more sustainable method for your company’s reputation.

 In simple terms, review syndication is the process of collecting and sharing customer reviews across websites such as review platforms like Yelp, Tripadvisor, Google, brand websites, retail sites, social media platforms such as Facebook and X, review sites, and search engines.